druteika/diamond_search_for_oxid_eshop/copy_this/modules/ddr/diamondsearch/docs/README.txt

     -- getSearchArticleCount

 ==Installation==
-Copy everything from copy_this package folder to Your OXID eShop root directory.
+Copy everything from copy_this/ package folder to Your OXID eShop root directory.
 Activate the module in administration backend.
 That's it!